-(1) Each of the outstanding equity awards listed in the table above was granted pursuant to our 2012 Equity Incentive Plan or 2020 Equity Incentive Plan.

-(2) This column represents the fair value of a share of our common stock on the grant date, as determined by our Board.

-(3) These columns represent the market value of the shares of our common stock underlying the RSUs as of December 31, 2022, based on the closing price of our common stock of \$13.22 per share.

-(4) One twenty-eighth of the shares subject to the option shall vest on October 1, 2020 and each one-month anniversary thereafter, subject to continued service with us through each such date.
+- (1) Each of the outstanding equity awards listed in the table above was granted pursuant to our 2012 Equity Incentive Plan or 2020 Equity Incentive Plan. - (2) This column represents the fair market value of a share of our common stock on the grant date, as determined in accordance with our 2012 Equity Incentive Plan or 2020 Equity Incentive Plan, as applicable. - (3) These columns represent the market value of a share of our common stock underlying the RSUs as of December 29, 2023, based on the closing price of our common stock of \$40.86 per share. - (4) One-fourteenth of the shares subject to the option shall vest on January 20, 2023 and each one-month period thereafter, subject to continued service with us through each such date. - (5) These securities are RSUs.

-(5) One-fourteenth of the shares subject to the option shall vest on January 20, 2023 and each one-month anniversary thereafter, subject to continued service with us through each such date.

-(6) These securities are RSUs.
 Each RSU represents a contingent right to receive one share of our common stock.
-One-fifth of the RSUs shall vest on February 20, 2023 and each three-month anniversary thereafter, subject to continued service with us through each such date.

-(7) One-twelfth of the shares subject to the option shall vest on March 20, 2024 and each one-month anniversary thereafter, subject to continued service with us through each such date.

-(8) These securities are RSUs.
+One-fifth of the RSUs shall vest on February 20, 2023 and each three-month period thereafter, subject to continued service with us through each such date. - (6) One-twelfth of the shares subject to the option shall vest on March 20, 2024 and each one-month period thereafter, subject to continued service with us through - (7) These securities are RSUs.
 Each RSU represents a contingent right to receive one share of our common stock.
-One-fourth of the RSUs shall vest on May 20, 2024 and each three-month anniversary thereafter, subject to continued service with us through each such date.

-(9) One-twelfth of the shares subject to the option shall vest on February 1, 2022 and each one-month anniversary thereafter, subject to continued service with us through each such date.

-(10) These securities are RSUs.
+One-fourth of the RSUs shall vest on May 20, 2024 and each three-month period thereafter, subject to continued service with us through each such date. - (8) One-forty eighth of the shares subject to the option shall vest on March 20, 2023 and each one-month period thereafter, subject to continued service with us through each such date. - (9) These securities are RSUs.
 Each RSU represents a contingent right to receive one share of our common stock.
-12.5% of the RSUs shall vest on February 20, 2023 and each three-month anniversary thereafter in 2023, 7.5% of the RSUs shall vest on February 20, 2024 and each three-month anniversary thereafter in 2024, and 5% of the RSUs shall vest on February 20, 2025 and each three-month anniversary thereafter in 2025, subject to continued service with us through each such date.
+12.5% of the RSUs shall vest on February 20, 2023 and each three-month period thereafter in 2023, 7.5% of the RSUs shall vest on February 20, 2024 and each three-month period thereafter in 2024, and 5% of the RSUs shall vest on February 20, 2025 and each three-month period thereafter in 2025, subject to continued service with us through each such date. - (10) These securities are RSUs.

-- (11) These securities are PRSUs.
-Each PRSU represents a contingent right to receive one share of common stock.
-The shares subject to the PRSUs are comprised of nine separate tranches that become eligible to vest upon achievement of certain stock price targets as measured on each of January 1, 2027, January 1, 2028 and January 1, 2029, provided that Mr. Gu remains a full-time employee through January 1, 2029.
-As discussed in the section titled "Compensation Discussion and Analysis Long-Term Incentive Compensation 2022 Special Performance Equity Award Paul Gu," this award was canceled in 2023, so Mr. Gu will never benefit from it, despite the requirement that it be disclosed. - (12) These securities are RSUs.
 Each RSU represents a contingent right to receive one share of our common stock.
-11.25% of the RSUs shall vest on February 20, 2023 and each three-month anniversary thereafter in 2023, 8.75% of the RSUs shall vest on February 20, 2024 and each three-month anniversary thereafter in 2024, and 5% of the RSUs shall vest on February 20, 2025 and each three-month anniversary thereafter in 2025, subject to continued service with us through each such date. - (13) One forty-eighth of the shares subject to the option shall vest on January 20, 2023 and each one-month anniversary thereafter, subject to continued service with us through each such date. - (14) These securities are RSUs.
+One-sixteenth of the RSUs shall vest on May 20, 2023 and each three-month period thereafter, subject to continued service with us through each such date. - (11) These securities are RSUs.
 Each RSU represents a contingent right to receive one share of our common stock.
-One-twelfth of the RSUs shall vest on February 20, 2023 and each three-month anniversary thereafter, subject to continued service with us through each such date.
+11.25% of the RSUs shall vest on February 20, 2023 and each three-month period thereafter in 2023, 8.75% of the RSUs shall vest on February 20, 2024 and each three-month period thereafter in 2024, and 5% of the RSUs shall vest on February 20, 2025 and each three-month period thereafter in 2025, subject to continued service with us through each such date. - (12) One forty-eighth of the shares subject to the option shall vest on January 20, 2023 and each one-month period thereafter, subject to continued service with us through each such date. - (13) These securities are RSUs.
+Each RSU represents a contingent right to receive one share of our common stock.
+One-sixteenth of the RSUs shall vest on February 20, 2023 and each three-month period thereafter, subject to continued service with us through each such date.

-Option Exercises and Stock Vested in 2022
+Option Exercises and Stock Vested in 2023